DeloitteAU/stylelint-config-deloitte/readme.md

 ## 2. Whitespace

-Only one style should exist across the entire source of your code-base.
-Always be consistent in your use of whitespace.
-Use whitespace to improve readability.

 * _Never_ mix spaces and tabs for indentation.
 * Real tabs are preferred over spaces.
 This allows other developers to set a tab width of their choice.

-Tip: configure your editor to "show invisibles".
-This will allow you to eliminate end of line whitespace, eliminate unintended blank line whitespace, and avoid polluting commits.
+* If your editor supports it, always work with the "show invisibles" setting turned on.
 In Sublime Text, this can be achieved by adding `"draw_white_space": "all"` to your User Preferences file.
+The benefits of this practice are:
+	* Enforced consistency
+	* Eliminating end of line whitespace
+	* Eliminating blank line whitespace
+	* Commits and diffs that are easier to read

 Tip: use an [EditorConfig](http://editorconfig.org/) file (or equivalent) to help maintain the basic whitespace conventions that have been agreed for your code-base.
 This has been added to the Deloitte Middleman template.